 - Airline partners exclude any major U.S. airlines

-Who should apply: Cardholders looking to earn decent rewards and spend them on travel don’t need to look any further than this straightforward mid-tier travel card.
+Who should apply: If you want to earn decent rewards and spend them on travel, you may not need to look any further than this straightforward mid-tier travel card.

 Who should skip: If you spend a lot of time in airports, the card’s entry fee ($45 per visit, per guest) to get into Capital One Lounges could quickly add up.
-In that case, you’re better off finding a card that gives credit on Global Entry and TSA PreCheck as well as airport lounge access.
+In that case, you may be better off with a card that offers credit on Global Entry and TSA PreCheck as well as airport lounge access.

 American Express Green Card: Best for expedited security beyond airports

-Why we picked it: The American Express® Green Card* rewards you for everything you do in preparation for and while traveling, including getting you through airport security faster.
-Instead of credit for your TSA PreCheck or Global Entry application, the card offers up to a $189 statement credit toward the cost of a Clear membership.
-Distinct from the other two programs, Clear is operated by a government and is available at over 40 airports and select stadiums.
+Why we picked it: The American Express® Green Card* rewards you for what you do in preparation for and during travel, including expedited airport security.
+Rather than a credit for your TSA PreCheck or Global Entry application, this card offers a statement credit of up to $189 towaTd the cost of a Clear membership.
+Clear is available at over 40 airports and select stadiums.

-Other than that, the Amex Green Card is worth it because you get 3X points spent on dining, travel and transit purchases.
-You’ll not only be rewarded for your flight and hotel booking, but also for all the taxis and rideshare services you will use while you’re at your destination.
+The Amex Green Card may also be worth considering because you get 3X points spent on dining, travel and transit purchases.
+You’ll not only be rewarded for your flight and hotel booking but also for the taxis and rideshare services you use.

 - 3X points on travel, transit and dining worldwide